Longitudinal Position and Cancer Risk in the United States Revisited: Supplementary Information

+\textbf{Conclusions}: \commentnj{Relative position does not have a significant impact on cancer incidence, hence cancer development in general.
+Isolated exceptions may warrant further investigation as more data becomes available.}

+\textbf{Impact}: \commentnj{Our findings challenge prior research, revealing numerous inconsistencies.
+These disparities urge a reconsideration of the potential disparities in human health associated with daylight saving time and standard time.
+They offer insights contribute to the ongoing discussion surrounding the retention or abandonment of DST.}

-Gu et al. \cite{gu2017longitude} investigated the relationship between the incidence rate of composite cancers (23 types) and subgroups of breast cancer with the relative position\footnote{The difference between a county's longitude and the standard meridian of the time zone it is in.} in a time zone in the continental United States.
+Gu et al. \cite{gu2017longitude} investigated the relationship between the total cancer rate of 23 types, and subgroups of breast cancer, with the relative position in a time zone (the difference between a county's longitude and the standard meridian of the time zone it is in) in the continental United States.
 They found that risk for developing cancer is increasing from the east to the west within a time zone, which may be attributed to a greater lag between social time and solar time experienced by western time zone residents.
 However, their study was limited to 607 counties in 11 states, representing only about 20\% of US counties, and only included data for the white race.
-This paper aims to expand on their analysis by using cancer rate data (19 types) across 2853 counties in 48 states, and adjusted for age, race, socioeconomic and health factors.
-We explore the relationship of cancer rate with respect to longitudinal position in a time zone using a linear model as well as a spatial discontinuity framework with natural splines.
+This paper aims to expand on their analysis using total cancer and eight specific types of cancer incidence data, with the largest observation including 2853 counties from 48 states.
+We explore the relationship of cancer rate with respect to longitudinal position in a time zone using a linear model and a spatial discontinuity framework with natural splines. \commentnj{The statistical method we chose to employ enhances accuracy and robustness of our analysis, and enables us to better capture the relationship within time zones as well as the potential discontinuity of cancer rate around borders.}